Who offers the best physiotherapy in Toronto? Or anywhere else for that matter?

 The results were striking:

-Patients who received physiotherapy at a clinic owned by the orthopaedic surgeon that performed their surgery received on average twice as many physiotherapy visits as patients who were treated by an independent physiotherapy clinic.
+Patients who received physiotherapy at a clinic owned by the orthopaedic surgeon that performed their surgery received on average twice as many physiotherapy sessions as patients who were instead treated by an independent physiotherapy clinic.

 Overall, the authors concluded: